 - Buy your Notary journal and Notary stamp from a designated vendor.

-- Get E&O insurance (optional, but strongly recommended).
+- Get E&O insurance.

 Mobile Notary Business Startup Costs